A Custom Home Building Guide

 About Modular Home Building

-Modular homes are fully constructed in a factory, all interior and exterior features included, in large segments or “modules.”
+Modular homes are about 70% constructed in a factory, all interior and exterior features included, in large segments or “modules.”
 They are then shipped to the building lot and placed on a waiting foundation.

 These homes come in a wide range of quality: from a small, “single box” ranch all the way to 4,000+ sq. ft. homes shipped in several segments.
 Depending on the manufacturer, the homes may be built to flimsy code minimums or engineered to the high standards of a luxury builder.